 Outside of writing code, I do as much cycling as possible.
 Mostly a mix of cross country/enduro/AM and downhill.
 I enjoy road cycling as well but prefer riding dirt.
 I also do the occasional running event.

 I post things from time-to-time on Instagram.
 I work at Sevenforty and also on GreenDot Parking.
-I've developed and maintained applications for Purdue University, NASA, the adidas Group, USPS, Harris and a slew of other businesses and organizations.
+I've developed and maintained applications for Purdue University, NASA, the adidas Group, USPS, Harris and a range of other businesses and organizations.

 I need a good developer, how can I get in touch?